 This software business involves trade-offs though, and for all the good we can get from Agile methods, vocal members of the Agile community have done testing a great disservice by emphasizing some old testing folklore.
 One of these concepts is “automate all tests”.
 (Some claimed agilists have the misguided gall to claim that manual testing is harmful to a project.
 Since when did humans stop using software?)
 Slavishly trying to reach this ideal often results in: Reckless Test Automation.
 Mandates of “all”, “everything” and other universal qualifiers are ideals, and without careful, skillful implementation, can promote thoughtless behavior which can hinder goals and needlessly cost a lot of money.

-To be fair, the Agile movement says nothing officially about test automation to my knowledge, and I am an enthusiastic supporter of the points of the Agile Manifesto.
+To be fair, the Agile movement says nothing officially about test automation to my knowledge, and I am a supporter of the points of the Agile Manifesto.
 However, the “automate all tests” idea has been repeated so often and so loudly in the Agile community, I am starting to hear it being equated with so-called “Agile-Testing” as I work in industry.
 In fact, I am now starting to do work to help companies undo problems associated with over-automation.
 They find they are unhappy with results over time while trying to follow what they interpret as an “Agile Testing” ideal of “100% test automation”.
 Instead of an automation utopia, they find themselves stuck in a maintenance quagmire of automation code and tools, and the product quality suffers.

 The problems, like the positives of the Agile movement aren’t really new.
 Before Agile was all the rage, I helped a company that had spent six years developing automated tests.
 They had bought the lie that vendors and consultants spouted: “automate all tests, and all your quality problems will be solved”.
 In the end, they had three test cases developed, with an average of 18 000 lines of code each, and no one knew what their intended purpose was, what they were supposed to be testing, but it was very bad if they failed.
 Trouble was, they failed a lot, but it took testers anywhere from 3-5 days to hand trace the code to track down failures.
 Excessive use of unrecorded random data sometimes made this impossible.
 (Note: random data generation can be an incredibly useful tool for testing, but like anything else, should be applied with thoughtfulness.)
 I talked with decision makers and executives, and the whole point of them buying a tool and implementing it was to help reduce the feedback loop.
 In the end, the tool greatly increased the testing feedback loop, and worse, the testers spent all of their time babysitting and maintaining a brittle, unreliable tool, and not doing any real, valuable testing.